-The original title of the book: The Age of Beloveds: Love and the Beloved in Early-Modern Ottoman and European Culture and Society
+The Age of Beloveds: Love and the Beloved in Early-Modern Ottoman and European Culture and Society

 The authors show that the “age of beloveds” was not just an Ottoman, eastern European, or Islamic phenomenon.
 It extended into western Europe as well, pervading the cultures of Venice, Florence, Rome, and London during the same period.
 Andrews and Kalpakli contend that in an age dominated by absolute rulers and troubled by war, cultural change, and religious upheaval, the attachments of dependent courtiers and the longings of anxious commoners aroused an intense interest in love and the beloved.
 The Age of Beloveds reveals new commonalities in the cultural history of two worlds long seen as radically different.